shtse8/DartScript/memory-bank/activeContext.md

 ## Active Decisions & Considerations

-- **Riverpod Integration:** Initial integration uses a global `ProviderContainer` accessed via `renderer.appProviderContainer`. `Consumer` widget (extending `StatefulWidget`) created with a basic `WidgetRef` implementation.
-This approach is functional but differs from Flutter's `ConsumerWidget` pattern due to the lack of `BuildContext` and `InheritedWidget` equivalents in the current framework.
-Refining container access (context?) and potentially aligning closer to Flutter's pattern is noted as a future goal (see Next Steps).
+- **Riverpod Integration:** `ProviderContainer` is now passed down via a basic `BuildContext` object created by the renderer. `Consumer` accesses the container through `context.container`.
+This removes the need for a global container variable.
+The `Consumer` still extends `StatefulWidget` and uses a custom `WidgetRef` due to framework limitations (lack of Flutter's `InheritedWidget` equivalent).
+Aligning closer to Flutter's pattern remains a future goal.
 - **Component Syntax:** Providing HTML helper functions (`div`, `h1`, etc.) in `package:dust_component/html.dart` for a more declarative UI definition experience.